-Tools required: 2 mm, 2.5 mm, 3 mm, and 5 mm hex keys, torque wrench
+Tools required: 2.5 mm hex key, torque wrench

 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
-Disconnect the Lock and/or Unlock sensor cable connector from the Valve Adapter/ Control Module. - 5.
-On the Valve Adapter/Control module on Flat A, remove the (2) M6 socket head cap screws securing the module(s) to the Tool Changer body using a 5 mm hex key.
-Refer to Figure 5.4. - 6.
-Lift off the Valve Adapter/Control module from Flats A. - 7.
-Remove the M5 button head cap screw and cable clip on Flat A of the Tool Changer body using a 3 mm hex key. - 8.
-Remove the M3 socket flat head cap screw and cable holder on Flat A of the Tool Changer body using a 2 mm hex key. - 9.
-Remove the (2) M3 socket head cap screws that secure the Lock and/or Unlock sensor assembly to the Tool Changer body using a 2.5 mm hex key. - 10.
-Pull the sensor assembly straight out from the Tool Changer body.
-There is an O-ring around the cylinder barrel, ensure O-ring came off with old sensor before continuing.
-Discard the removed sensor assembly.
+Turn off and de-energize all energized circuits; for example, electrical, air, water, etc. If required, fully disconnect these circuits. - 4.
+Remove any modules and spacer assemblies installed on Flat D. - 5.
+Remove the (2) M3 socket head cap screws that secure the Lock and/or Unlock sensor assembly to the Tool Changer body using a 2.5 mm hex key (refer to Figure 5.1).
+Pull the sensor assembly straight out from the Tool Changer body. - 6.
+Discard the removed sensor.